peaclab/PACT/README.md

 # Enable Parallel Thermal Simulation:
 To enable Parallel Thermal Simulation with PACT, users need to install the __Xyce 6.12__ parallel version and __OpenMPI 3.1.4__.
 One needs to modify the number_of_core option in the modelParams_files [Simulation] section to change the number of cores used in the PACT parallel simulation.
 Note that, to run parallel simulations on a Linux server, users need to start an interactive session by running _qrsh_ or _qsh_.
 Or, users can submit batch jobs by using _qsub_.
-Note that, SuperLU solver does not support parallel thermal simulation, it only support sequential thermal simulation.
+Note that, SuperLU solver does not support parallel thermal simulation, it only supports sequential thermal simulation.

 # Example Test Cases:
 We have provided several test cases for the users to test.